side2k/email2pb/README.md

 ```
 Save the file and execute `newaliases` command.

-#### Step 3: test it
+### Step 3: Test it

-Send email to push@example.com and, if it didn't work, check /var/log/mail.log
+Send email to push@example.com and, if it didn't work, check /var/log/mail.log.
+If it did work you should receieve the push.

-Thats it.
+That's it.